 - Description: Physics 102 is an algebra-based physics course introduction to Mechanics.
-It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, and principles of conservation. - Prerequisite: Satisfactory completion of two high school mathematics courses and two high school science courses. - Corequisite: Phys 102A.
+It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, and principles of conservation. - Number of Credits: 3 - Prerequisite: Satisfactory completion of two high school mathematics courses and two high school science courses.